SamuelePassiatore/EVM-Bootcamp/final-project/README.md

 - The MongoDB URI with your actual connection string
 - Your REOWN project ID with a project ID from [reown.xyz](https://reown.xyz/) (you can use any placeholder for now if you don't have one)
 - The port number (default is `8001`)

+**Note**:

+- The `NFT_CONTRACT_HARDHAT_ADDRESS` is the address of the deployed contract on the local Hardhat network.
+You can leave it as is for now, as it will be updated after deploying the contract.
+- The `DEFAULT_PRIVATE_KEY` is the private key of the first account from the Hardhat node.

 ### 2. Frontend Configuration